Fofão: Creation

 According to Orival Pessini, Fofão was created at the request of TV Globo director José Bonifácio de Oliveira Sobrinho (a.k.a.
 Boni), who needed a child character for the program Balão Mágico, which would debut in a few months, and any character that was created would go on the air.
-Orival had never worked with children and had no idea what to create, imagined various possibilities, such as a dog, a pig, a clown, a teddy bear, an extraterrestrial or a human being, after thinking, he decided to mix all the imagined alternatives, resulting in Fofão.
-Another inspiration that Orival had to create Fofão was Steven Spielberg's E.T, which according to him "was very ugly, with disgusting appearance and his head looked like as inverted foot, but he had a great heart and was very charismatic", so decided to create a similar character.
+Orival had never worked with children and had no idea what to create, imagined various possibilities, such as a dog, a pig, a clown, a teddy bear, an alien, or a human being, after thinking, he decided to mix all the imagined alternatives, resulting in Fofão.
+Another inspiration that Orival had to create Fofão was Steven Spielberg's E.T, which according to him, "E.T was very ugly, with a disgusting appearance and his head looking like an inverted foot, but he had a great heart and was very charismatic", so decided to create a similar character.

 Controversy and legacy

 In the late 1980s, an urban legend surrounding the plush toy of the character sparked significant controversy.
 The legend suggested that the doll contained a knife inside its body, purportedly intended for nefarious rituals and harming children.
 The toy was even likened to Chucky from the Child's Play horror film series.
 The mystery was partially validated when it was discovered that the doll did indeed have a pointed hard plastic piece acting as its spinal cord.

 In 2016, Fofão experienced a resurgence in popularity on the internet thanks to a group of street performers called “Carreta Furacão,” which became a viral meme in Brazil.
 The group featured various amateur artists dressed as popular culture icons, including Popeye, Captain America, Mickey Mouse, and Fofão himself, among others.
 Videos of the performers dancing and doing acrobatics on the streets gained popularity on YouTube, and the group became an internet meme.
 Among the characters portrayed, Fofão stood out as the most prominent and was often regarded as the group's leader.
 Nevertheless, Orival Pessini, the creator of Fofão, objected to the use of his character in political activities and took action to prevent it.
 Consequently, the group made alterations to the generic character based on Fofão.

-On October 14, 2016, Orival Pessini, creator of Fofão, died at the age of 72 due to spleen cancer.
+On October 14, 2016, Orival Pessini, the creator of Fofão, died at the age of 72 due to spleen cancer.